rsnyder/example-website/index.md

 layout: home
 ---

 Welcome to SCHH Day Trips.
-This site hosts itineraries for day trips from Sun City Hilton to interesting locations in the surrounding area.
+This site hosts itineraries for day trips from Sun City Hilton Head to interesting locations in the surrounding area.